ni/nimble/packages/nimble-components/src/rich-text/editor/specs/README.md

 problematic when attempting to clear the editor's content by setting the markdown value to an empty string, as it won't trigger the desired behavior if the markdown value is already empty and hasn't undergone processing.
 To overcome this issue, utilizing `methods` could offer a potential solution, allowing the content to be set regardless of whether it has changed from its previous value.

+_empty_

+We considered utilizing Tiptap's [isEmpty](https://tiptap.dev/api/editor#is-empty) API to determine whether the editor is empty.
+However, this API does not return true if the editor only consists of whitespace.
+In the context of the comments feature, this property is exposed to find out the editor's empty state, even when it contains only whitespace.
+This is necessary because the Backend service for comments does not permit the creation of comments comprised of just whitespace.
+Consequently, by using this property, we should disable the `OK` button when the editor is empty.
+To achieve this, we retrieve the current text content value, trim the string, and return true if its length is zero.

 _Events_